ObolNetwork/kurtosis-charon/README.md

 ```

 This script will create a solo cluster using validator keys pulled from the first VC instance `vc-1-teku-geth`.
-It will also create a `.env` file with the necessary environment variables for the future docker compose run.
+It will also create the `.env` file with the necessary environment variables for the future docker compose run.
 Because it takes the keys from the first VC instance, at the end of the script it kills that instance to prevent conflicts.
 Now you are ready to run the DVT.